 North Loop Trail (Moderate – 6.4 Miles)

 North Loop Trail is another trail with extremely limited parking; likely only enough spots for 8 cars.
-It was filled by 10:15am on a weekday when I returned from the hike.
-Probably not a minute goes by where there is not a view of an aspen.
+It was filled by 10:15am on a weekday when I returned from this gorgeous fall hike.
+Probably not a minute goes by where there is not a view of an aspen tree.

 The path ascends through golden aspen groves and affords expansive views of surrounding peaks dotted in yellow, orange, red and green.
 The autumn colors are amazing.
 Watch for moose, deer and elk on the moderate climb, and know that the area is closed during a portion of the summer to protect the migration.

-The downside to this hike is the highway noise in the beginning and the ¾ mile that weaves through the streets of the neighborhood, all-be-it pretty.
+The downside to this hike is the highway noise in the beginning, and the ¾ mile that weaves through the streets of the neighborhood, all-be-it pretty for leaf peepers.

 Eagle Vail Trail in Avon (Moderate 5.2 Miles)

 This hike actually begins on Stone Creek Trail, a heavily trafficked path among the locals.
 The first mile descends along a smooth trail through a colorful forest featuring evergreens, golden aspens, and splotches of red and orange shrubbery, providing an excellent fall foliage experience.
-At the trail junction, Eagle Vail trail descends through a large aspen grove, crosses the creek, and then jogs up and to the left as it skirts the golf course from afar.
+At the trail junction, Eagle Vail Trail descends through a large aspen grove, crosses the creek, and then jogs up and to the left as it skirts the golf course from afar.
 There is no need to worry about errant golf balls, but lookout for the softball I found in a tree trunk!

 While there are lots of ups and downs on this undulating trail, the path descends to a neighborhood, thus save some energy for the ascent on this out-and-back hike.
 Additionally, know that the last mile has a lot of highway noise.
 For a quieter option, stay on Stone Creek Trail.

 While the aforementioned hikes are closer to Vail, I’d be remiss if I didn’t mention some trails near Minturn, just minutes from Vail.
 The historic railroad town from the 1800’s features a quaint downtown with handful of restaurants and boutiques.
 It is a great place to stop after you hike one of the below trails on a crisp autumn day.

 Game Creek Trail (Moderate – 7 Miles)